pedrinislearning/ImGui-Trainer-Based-ScriptHookV/README.md

 **Usage**
 - Compile the project as Release x64
-- Attach the dll at FiveM_GTA process using LoadLibrary
+- Attach the dll at FiveM_GTA_Process using LoadLibrary
 - Press DEL to open the trainer

 **Preview:**